Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-avarmed/index.md

 You can use the [editor on GitHub](https://github.com/Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-avarmed/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# History
+We started blablabla.
+Due to the pandemic, blablabla

 ### Markdown